 Ex-broker gets nearly 3 years in Broadway scam

-NEW YORK (AP) — A once high-flying stockbroker who admitted conning the producers of Broadway's "Rebecca" was sentenced Friday to nearly three years in prison as one of the show's top producers looked on.
+NEW YORK (AP) — A former stockbroker who admitted conning the Broadway producers of "Rebecca" has been sentenced to nearly three years in prison.

-Hotton, 48, had pleaded guilty to charges that he made false promises that he could raise $4 million from phantom investors to save the adaptation of the psychological thriller.
-He was paid about $75,000 in fees and commissions in return.
+Hotton had pleaded guilty to charges that he made false promises that he could raise $4 million from phantom investors to save the adaptation of the psychological thriller.
+He asked for tens of thousands of dollars in fees and commissions in return.